Configuration as Code Overview

 There are two ways to authenticate CasC requests:

-• API key generated by API consumers (Early Access Feature).
-The API consumer must have the Manage Configuration as Code permission.
+• An API key generated by an API consumer.
 For more information, see API Consumers.

 For more information, see Authentication in our API Reference.